 Doggy Daycare

-When done with a credible, safe business, doggy daycare can be an excellent way to get your Alaskan Malamute out of the house.
-Good doggy daycares are a great way for your dog to socialize and get mental and physical exercise.
+Good doggy daycares are an excellent way for your dog to socialize and get mental and physical exercise.
 Not only will they not have to spend the day at home alone, but they will likely come home wiped out!

 Exercise Them

-Leave Some Sound on
+Leave Some Sound On.

-Create Closed Off Space for Them
+Create Closed-Off Space for Them

 Provide Interactive Toys

-Next to exercise, interactive toys are hands down the best way to help stimulate your Malamute.
+Next to exercise, interactive toys are hands down the best way to help stimulate your malamute.
 Luckily, there are many different options for interactive toys on the market today.

-These toys are like puzzles and are great for keeping your dog challenged and entertained for long periods.
 Examples include snuffle mats, frozen peanut butter kongs, and puzzle feeders.
-With the right toy, your Malamute will be so entranced that they don’t even notice you’re gone.
+Your malamute will be so entranced with the suitable toy that they (hopefully) don’t even notice you’re gone.

 Two-Way Pet Camera with Audio

 Two-way pet cameras allow you to see what your dog is up to, and if you catch them on bad behavior, talk to them through the audio function.
-Some pet cameras can even move throughout the house, so you can find your dog no matter where they are!

-If your Malamute is being good, they can also dispense treats.
+If your malamute is being good, they can also dispense treats.

 Leaving an Alaskan Malamute alone can be challenging as the breed is notoriously bad at spending time alone and can be destructive.

-Luckily, there are numerous ways to both lessen the time your Malamute has to spend alone and ways to entertain them while you’re gone.
-These methods can leave you with the freedom to do things outside of the house and leave your Malamute entertained, exercised, and happy.
+Luckily, there are numerous ways to both lessen the time your malamute has to spend alone and ways to entertain them while you’re gone.